AlexH-HankIT/phpietadmin-gui/README.md

         * normal versions will be used
 - [ ] Backup config files (http://code.stephenmorley.org/php/diff-implementation/)
 - [ ] Menu to restore config files
-- [ ] function naming convention in models (prepend class name fo function name)
+- [ ] function naming convention in models (prepend class name to function name)

 Items are completely random ;-)